-The project is unusual and wide-ranging, building on ARCH’s work and philosophy in the past and looking towards the future.
-There are three main strands:
+The FACET (Facilitated Community Engagement Training) project was unusual and wide-ranging, building on ARCH’s work and philosophy in the past and looking towards the future.
+There were three main strands:

 1) We recruited 5 trainees who were mentored to organise and facilitate two community heritage courses, the first at Ardross (August – December 2021) and then at Kirkhill (March– June 2022).
 As ARCH’s work has shown, facilitating successful community heritage projects requires different skills and approaches than traditional academic courses, actively involving participants with different skills and backgrounds.
 This part of the project was independently evaluated.
 Click here for the report.